AlibabaCloudDocs/bi/intl.en-US/Pricing/Purchase, upgrade, and renew.md

 # Purchase, upgrade, and renew {#concept_jd4_xpc_5db .concept}

-You can buy Quick BI Basic or Quick BI Pro according to your requirements.
+Quick BI offers Pro and Professional edition for purchase.
 For details about the prices and payment options of the editions, see[Charging](intl.en-US/Pricing/Charging.md#)

-## Quick BI Basic {#section_wtl_drc_5db .section}

-Quick BI Basic offers users the ability to:

--   Access the Alibaba Cloud public database.
--   Access their ECS instances.
--   Upload local files.
--   Create datamodels from tables.
--   Prepare a dashboard that supports multiple data charts.
--   View dashboards on different devices \(PC, mobile\).

 ## Quick BI Pro {#section_ytl_drc_5db .section}